bitalizer/constuction_diary/readme.md

 # Construction Diary

 Welcome to the Construction Diary Project repository!
-This project was created as part of my graduation requirements.
-It served as a comprehensive construction diary management system, allowing users to document and track construction activities, progress, and important events
+This project was created in 2018 as part of my graduation requirements.
+It served as a comprehensive construction diary management system, allowing users to document and track construction activities, progress, and important events.

 # Setup